DelmarZhao/VoiceKBM/README.md

     python VoiceKBM.py

 **Ways to help me out:**
 - The bot currently has trouble transcribing some voice commands partly because it exempts the first few fractions of a second of the voice command to measure and adjust for ambient/backgroud noise.
+Commands beginning with 'hold' in particular are commonly incorrectly transcribed.
 Maybe find a better way to handle the transcription.
 - Make efficiency improvements in this program
 - Add more commands.
 - Report and fix any bugs you may encounter.